farellano91/friends-list-app/README.md

-# friends-list-app
+# Friends List App
-Friends List App created with Ruby On Rails
+App created with Ruby On Rails 6, Bootstrap 5